Nath-B/Graph-Of-Words/README.md

 — The centrality measure, equal to ’pagerank’ or ’degree’

 The approach used here has been proposed as an extension of Vazirgiannis and Rousseau's work, in http://www.lix.polytechnique.fr/~rousseau/papers/rousseau-cikm2013.pdf.
 The idea is to build the term-weights (TW) for each document by using a centrality measure on the graph of words of the document, and, as compared with the TFIDF approach, to multiply these weights by a graph-based IDF value for each term.
 This graph-based IDF value for each word can be computed as a centrality measure of this term on the overall graph formed by all the training documents.
+Below is a graph of words created for a given document :

 ![Graph of Words](GoW.png?raw=true "Graph of Words for a given document")